 |Team Outlook and Scouting Report|

-At 25-25 the Cardinals are behind their money line projected win total of 26.2 wins.
-They have 17 bad losses (they were favored or got blown out as slight underdogs) vs 15 good wins (wins as clear underdog, or 2+ final margin in what was expected to be a close game, or a 5+ final margin).
-They have won 42% of their road games and were expected to win 49%.
-At home they have a 58% win percentage vs an expected win rate of 55%.
-Over the past 3 weeks they have played poorly going 5-14, 26%.
-The Cardinals should be a slightly above average team based on simulations where they won 51.7% of the simulations played vs every other team as if they were playing on a neutral court with players available in the playoffs (#13 in the league).
-In our pre-season simulations they were ranked #8 winning 55.9%.
+At 49-46 the Cardinals are behind their money line projected win total of 49.8 wins.
+They have 31 bad losses (they were favored or got blown out as slight underdogs) vs 26 good wins (wins as clear underdog, or 2+ final margin in what was expected to be a close game, or a 5+ final margin).
+They have won 45% of their road games and were expected to win 49%.
+At home they have a 58% win percentage vs an expected win rate of 56%.
+Their record over the last 3 weeks and win% (9-7, 56%) is better than their expected 51% win percentage.
+The Cardinals should be a slightly above average team based on simulations where they won 50.6% of the simulations played vs every other team as if they were playing on a neutral court with players available in the playoffs (#16 in the league).
+They have moved up from #18 in the league back on 7/3.

-Their record should be better.
-Their average run differential is +0.36 which ranks #7 in the NL, but their rank based on win percentage is #9.
+Their record is slightly better than it should be.
+Their average run differential is +0.15 which ranks #7 in the NL, but their rank based on win percentage is #6.
 This is a relatively better home team than a road team.
-They are the #3 ranked team in run differential in home games, vs #9 in road games.
-They are trending down.
-Their average run differential in their past 11 games is -0.64 (#12 over this stretch).
+They are the #3 ranked team in run differential in home games, vs #11 in road games.
+Their average run differential in their past 10 games is +1.2 which ranks them #6 over this stretch, slightly better than overall.

 TEAM STATS PER GAME (League Rank):